request our brochure

 Women who breastfeed are more protected against Alzheimer’s, study says

 New research by the University of California (UCLA), published in the scientific journal Evolution, Medicine and Public Health, found that women over the age of 50 who breastfed are less at risk of developing cognitive problems, including Alzheimer’s disease.
-According to t ...
+According to the s ...